Getting Started with Tracy

 Parse error: syntax error, unexpected '}' in HomePresenter.php on line 15

-or uncaught exception:
+or an uncaught exception:

-Fatal error: Uncaught Nette\MemberAccessException: Call to undefined method Nette\Application\UI\Form::addTest()? in /sandbox/vendor/nette/utils/src/Utils/ObjectMixin.php:100 Stack trace: #0 /sandbox/vendor/nette/utils/src/Utils/Object.php(75): Nette\Utils\ObjectMixin::call(Object(Nette\Application\UI\Form), 'addTest', Array) #1 /sandbox/app/Forms/SignFormFactory.php(32): Nette\Object->__call('addTest', Array) #2 /sandbox/app/UI/Sign/SignPresenter.php(21): App\Forms\SignFormFactory->create() #3 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(181): App\UI\Sign\SignPresenter->createComponentSignInForm('signInForm') #4 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(139): Nette\ComponentModel\Container->createComponent('signInForm') #5 /sandbox/temp/cache/latte/15206b353f351f6bfca2c36cc.php(17): Nette\ComponentModel\Co in /sandbox/vendor/nette/utils/src/Utils/ObjectMixin.php on line 100
+Fatal error: Uncaught Nette\MemberAccessException: Call to undefined method Nette\Application\UI\Form::addTest()? in /sandbox/vendor/nette/utils/src/Utils/ObjectMixin.php:100 Stack trace: #0 /sandbox/vendor/nette/utils/src/Utils/Object.php(75): Nette\Utils\ObjectMixin::call(Object(Nette\Application\UI\Form), 'addTest', Array) #1 /sandbox/app/Forms/SignFormFactory.php(32): Nette\Object->__call('addTest', Array) #2 /sandbox/app/Presentation/Sign/SignPresenter.php(21): App\Forms\SignFormFactory->create() #3 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(181): App\Presentation\Sign\SignPresenter->createComponentSignInForm('signInForm') #4 /sandbox/vendor/nette/component-model/src/ComponentModel/Container.php(139): Nette\ComponentModel\Container->createComponent('signInForm') #5 /sandbox/temp/cache/latte/15206b353f351f6bfca2c36cc.php(17): Nette\ComponentModel\Co in /sandbox/vendor/nette/utils/src/Utils/ObjectMixin.php on line 100

 The error message literally screams.
-You can see a part of the source code with the highlighted line where the error occurred.
-A message clearly explains an error.
-The entire site is interactive, try it.
+You can see the part of the source code with the highlighted line where the error occurred.
+The message Call to undefined method Nette\Http\User::isLogedIn() clearly explains the error.
+The entire page is interactive; you can click through for more details.
+Try it.

-Or they may be displayed like errors:
+Or they can be displayed like errors:

 Debugger::$strictMode = true; // display all errors